 Benzodiazepines: Alprazolam (Xanax) was the most frequently used benzodiazepine in Atlanta in 2017.
 Other benzodiazepines that may also cause dependence and addiction include:

 Call now to be connected with one ofour compassionate treatment specialists.

 - Librium (chlordiazepoxide)

 - Valium (diazepam)

-Prescription opioid pain medications: Oxycodone (OxyContin, Percocet) is the most commonly abused prescription opioid in the Atlanta area.
-Additional prescription painkillers that are highly abused include:
+Prescription opioid pain medications: Oxycodone (OxyContin, Percocet) is the most commonly used prescription opioid in the Atlanta area.
+Additional prescription painkillers that are highly used include: